Dashron V5 — Full Synthwave

 • Just as I like my rendering logic closer to my templates, having my CSS closer to my HTML has reduced interruptions, as I no longer have to jump between many files at once for minor tweaks.

 • Responsive design is a joy in Tailwind.
-It’s trivial to indicate that certain styles only apply in certain sizes.
+It’s trivial to indicate that certain styles only apply in certain screen sizes.

 • Tailwind lets me break out of their restrictions any time I need without losing access to their responsive design patterns.
-It really lets me move faster.

-Overall, I’m very happy with the new setup.
-Please reach out if you have any questions or interest in the work I’m doing!
+Don’t hesitate to reach out if you have any questions or interest in the work I’m doing!

 Posted on 10/25/2023